psi4/psi4/doc/sphinxman/source/cppe.rst

           wavefunctions and CC wavefunctions in the PTE approximation [Cammi:2009:164104]_.
           All ERI algorithms (``PK``, ``OUT_OF_CORE``, ``DIRECT``, ``DF``, ``CD``) are supported.

+.. note:: linear response calculations (static polarisabilities, TD-SCF) are supported for RHF/UHF if available.

 .. warning:: The CPPE library **cannot** exploit molecular point group symmetry.

-.. .. warning:: Analytic gradients and Hessians **are not** available with PCM.
+.. .. warning:: Analytic gradients and Hessians **are not** available with PE.
 Finite differences will be used
 ..              regardless of the ``dertype`` passed to the ``optimize`` function.
 ..
 See :srcsample:`pcmsolver/opt-fd` for a sample input.